mateuszbroja/technicalsummaries.com/content/docs/books/designing data-intensive applications/ddia_02.md

 - Web graphs: Vertices represent web pages, and edges represent links between pages.
 - Road or rail networks: Vertices represent junctions, and edges represent roads or railway lines.

-Facebook, for example, maintains a single graph that incorporates different types of vertices and edges.
+Facebook, for example, maintains a single graph incorporating different types of vertices and edges.
 Vertices can represent people, locations, events, check-ins, and comments, while edges represent friendships, check-ins at locations, comments on posts, event attendance, and more.

 ---

 ## Relational Versus Document Databases

-The main arguments in favor of the document data model are:
+The main arguments in favour of the document data model are:
 - Schema flexibility
 - Better performance due to locality
 - Closer alignment with application data structures